Sjors/nado-book/basics/segwit.md

 ### SegWit as a Soft Fork

 How could SegWit be deployed as a soft fork (backward-compatible upgrade)?
-We’ll dive more deeply into how soft forks work in chapter @sec:taproot_activation, but the basic idea is that upgraded nodes are aware of the new rules, while un-upgraded nodes don’t perceive a violation of the rules.
+We’ll dive more deeply into how soft forks work in chapter 12, but the basic idea is that upgraded nodes are aware of the new rules, while un-upgraded nodes don’t perceive a violation of the rules.

 With SegWit this is achieved by appending data to the end of a block, kind of like a subblock, and not sending that data to legacy nodes.
 A hash of this data is added to the coinbase transaction^[The company Coinbase was named after this first transaction in a block, which creates coins out of nowhere and pays the miner their reward.] in an `OP_RETURN` statement.